Dual Diagnosis Treatment Salem, IL

 Heartland Human Services - 41.2 miles from Salem, IL

-Heartland Human Services is a dual-diagnosis treatment center in Effingham, IL that offers treatment services for drug and alcohol addiction and mental health disorders that include mood disorders as well as avoidant personality disorder.
+Heartland Human Services is a dual-diagnosis treatment center in Effingham, IL that provides treatment for substance use and mental health disorders that include depression as well as schizoid personality disorder.

 Address: 1200 North 4th Street, Effingham, IL 62401 in Effingham County